Mother Courage and Her Children: Critical reception

-The German feminist newspaper Courage, published from 1976 to 1984, was named after Mother Courage, whom the editors saw as a "self-directed woman ... not a starry-eyed idealist but neither is she satisfied with the status quo".
+In popular culture

-The character of Penelope Pennywise in the Tony Award-winning musical Urinetown has been called "a cartoonish descendant of Brecht's Mother Courage".
+The first feminist restaurant in the United States, which operated in Greenwich Village, New York City, in the 1970s, was named Mother Courage.

-Mother Courage has been compared to the popular musical, Fiddler on the Roof.
-As Matthew Gurewitsch wrote in The New York Sun, "Deep down, Mother Courage has a lot in common with Tevye the Milkman in Fiddler on the Roof.
-Like him, she's a mother hen helpless to protect the brood."
+The German feminist newspaper Courage, published from 1976 to 1984, was named after Mother Courage, whom the editors saw as a "self-directed woman... not a starry-eyed idealist but neither is she satisfied with the status quo".

-Mother Courage was the inspiration for Lynn Nottage's Pulitzer winning play Ruined, written after Nottage spent time with Congolese women in Ugandan refugee camps.
+Mother Courage was the inspiration for Lynn Nottage's Pulitzer Prize-winning 2009 play Ruined, written after Nottage spent time with Congolese women in Ugandan refugee camps.